Q: What organizations are eligible?

 Q: Can a Capacity Grant application request funding for activities located within two of the Capacity areas identified in the CFWM Framework?

-A: The Community Foundation prefers funding activities within one Capacity area but will consider applications that target more than one.
-In these cases, the applicant should be very clear in how the Capacity areas align or complement each other.
+A: The Community Foundation recognizes that there are relationships and inter-dependencies among the four capacity areas.
+The Foundation prefers funding activities within one or two capacity areas but will not fund activities in more than two.
+For proposals seeks activities in two capacity areas, the applicant should be very clear in how the capacity areas align or complement each other.

 Q: What specific activities can be funded with the Capacity Grant?